mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        backend_compile_cache: Whether to enable backend cache in O0/O1 mode, only effective when enable compilation cache(MS_COMPILER_CACHE_ENABLE), with a default value of true.

        view: Whether to enable view kernels, only effective in O0 or O1 mode, with a default value of true.

+       actor_thread_fix_bind: When thread-level CPU affinity is enabled, whether to enable the "fixed binding" strategy for runtime threads.
+There are 5 actor threads in runtime.
+With "fixed binding", each thread is bound in order to one CPU within the configured range.
+For example, if device0 runtime binding range is "5-9", then `actor_thread0` is bound to CPU 5, `actor_thread1` is bound to CPU 6, and so on.
+Default: false.
      -
    * - MS_DEV_VIEW_OP
      - Specify certain operators to replace by view with MS_DEV_RUNTIME_CONF enabled view